Buttonwillow, California: Environment

-According to a study performed by Lisa Schweitzer, “transport spills [from toxic waste transporters, such as trucks] generally cluster near origins more than destinations."
+HISTORICAL BUT NOT CONFIRMED NOR VERIFIED: According to a study performed by Lisa Schweitzer, “transport spills [from toxic waste transporters, such as trucks] generally cluster near origins more than destinations."
 In the study, Schweitzer observed the amount of toxic waste that is spilled during transportation and the area where spills are generally located.
 If intermodal facilities and transfer points are considered origins, Laidlaw Environmental would qualify.
 Furthermore, the hundreds of trucks that transport toxic loads travel in and out of the community every day.
 Given the results of Schweitzer's study, the residents of nearby communities (Buttonwillow, especially) are at the highest risk of experiencing side effects from the spills.
 Generally, spills occur as a result of human error, in which the load was packaged incorrectly or the driver experienced a vehicle accident or some other force which allowed for the leaking of toxins.

 It was nearly ten years before the residents of Buttonwillow became aware of the facility.
 Even then, residents felt as if they could do nothing to stop it.
 In 1988, Laidlaw Environmental proposed to build a toxic waste incinerator, which would burn up to 108000 short ton of toxic waste each year.
+The development and construction of the incinerator was never "green-lit" as a project for the facility.
 Then in 1992, the birth and death of a child with a physical defect—anencephaly—stirred suspicion from several residents.
 The tragedy created a bond between these residents, and they began to look to Laidlaw Environmental and the toxins that it released as the root of the issue.
+No health study or data collection has ever been performed and/or produced to confirm a direct correlation between the activities taking place at the facility and the health of any residents in Buttonwillow or the surrounding areas.